tigerwill90/fox/README.md

 The current api is not yet stabilize.
 Breaking changes may occur before `v1.0.0` and will be noted on the release note.

 ## Features
-**Runtime updates:** Register, update and remove route handler safely at any time without impact on performance.
+**Runtime updates:** Register, update and delete route handler safely at any time without impact on performance.
 Fox never block while serving request!

 **Wildcard pattern:** Route can be registered using wildcard parameters.
 The matched path segment can then be easily retrieved by